drpt78stu2/bach-air/README.md

 ## verse

-Oh what a world we live in with a bitter turn
+Oh what a world we live in, with a bitter turn

-Oh what a world we live in by a broken hymn
+Oh what a world we live in, by a broken hymn

 Oh what a world we live in or a sinking bin?

-Oh what a world we live is just a dying grin
+Oh what a world we live in with a dying grin

 ## pre-chorus